MACNICA-CLAVIS-NV/torchvision2trt-samples/README.md

     ./scripts/docker_build_x86.sh
     ```

-*Torch-TensorRT is preinstalled in the [PyTorch container images](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch) at NVIDIA NGC.*
+*Torch-TensorRT is preinstalled in the [PyTorch container images](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch) which are the base image of this application.*

 ## Usage